 - You may be able to access additional support from peer mentors and the peer mentoring system operated by your department. - Your tutor will send you regular 'temperature checking' emails to check you're okay, and signpost you to focused support accordingly should you require additional support. - Your tutor may also send regular communications, similar to a newsletter, to highlight key dates and deadlines, to signpost learning and support services, and opportunities for cohort and institutional social activity.

 Group Tutorials:

-While group tutorials (one per week each week during semester one) will take place to offer guidance relating to communal challenges or shared issues, these are not offered in lieu of individual synchronous online face-to-face or present in person face-to-face meetings.
+While group tutorials will take place to offer guidance relating to communal challenges or shared issues, these are not offered in lieu of individual synchronous online face-to-face or present in person face-to-face meetings.